MZakria54321/MZakria54321/README.md

 ## 👋 Hi there, I'm Muhammad Zakria!

-I build scalable web applications using MERN and PERN stacks with Next.js, NestJS, and AWS cloud, and Mobile apps using React Native.
-I help businesses launch fast, integrate APIs, and scale with secure, production-ready solutions.
+I’m a Full-Stack Developer and DevOps Engineer focused on building scalable, efficient web applications using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I enjoy creating clean, reliable solutions and continuously improving how applications are built and deployed.

-As a Full Stack Developer, I deliver end-to-end solutions across the MERN stack (MongoDB, Express.js, React, Node.js) and PERN stack (PostgreSQL, Express.js, React, Node.js).
-My focus is on building scalable, secure, and optimized applications that deliver optimal performance.
+Lately, I’ve been sharpening my DevOps skills around CI/CD, automation, and deployment, while also working on Data Structures and Algorithms to strengthen my problem-solving and optimize performance.

 ## 🛠️ Skills